movasathossein/bulk_update_upn/README.md

 This repository contains a PowerShell script designed to update the **UserPrincipalName (UPN)** for a list of users in Active Directory.
 The script reads user account names (sAMAccountName) from a CSV file and appends a new domain suffix to update their UPNs.

+## Why Use This Script?

+When internal domain names differ from external ones (e.g., `domain.local` for internal use and `domain.net` for external email addresses), users might encounter login issues.
+By standardizing UPNs with an external domain, not only do you simplify the login process, but you also align user credentials with email addresses, providing a unified and seamless experience.

 ## Features

 - Bulk processing of Active Directory user accounts.